shuw1101/fetch/README.md

 ## Overview

-A webservice built with Go that fulfils two APIs - /receipts/process & /receipts/{id}/points.
+A webservice built with Go that fulfils two APIs - `/receipts/process` and `/receipts/{id}/points`.
 The major code is in the file `main.go`

 ## Installation

-After installing Go environment, go to the project directory(`fetch` folder), and run commands
+After installing Go environment and downloading project, go to the project directory(`fetch` folder), and run commands

 `go run main.go`